ta-data-bcn/lab-machine-learning-world/README.md

 * What did they do to take the data.
 * Which data did they use.
 * How did they do to build the model.
 Which type of model is?
+* Do you know any other project that applies the same techniques?
+Could you use something for another use case?
 * Do you find any ethical implications?
 Collateral effects?
+* Do you know any news related?

 So you need to look for more information.
 Maybe the paper the scientists published, other articles, some information about the techniques, ...